Aptroide/Computer_Security/Lab7/README.md

 By running `make`, we obtain:
 ![make](/Lab7/exercise2/img/1.png)

-- `stack-LX`: 32-bit and 64 bit vulnerable programs for diferents levels (X).
+- `stack-LX`: 32-bit or 64 bit vulnerable programs for diferents levels (X).
-- `stack-X-dbg`: 32-bit and 64 bit vulnerable program with debugging information added to the  for diferents levels (X).
+- `stack-X-dbg`: 32-bit or 64 bit vulnerable program with debugging information added to the  for diferents levels (X).

 ## Exercise 3: Launching Attack on 32-bit Program (Level 1)